ItsMeBrille/ItsMeBrille/README.md

 🚀 Programming Enthusiast | 🇳🇴 Norway

-Welcome to my GitHub dashboard world where I share some of my most fascinating lines of code from some of my many projects!
+Welcome to my GitHub dashboard where I share some of my most fascinating lines of code from some of my many projects!
+In addition to code projects, there are projects involving 3D printing, laser cutting, and microcontrollers.
+You may also find some writeups from various CTF events.

-- 🔭 Currently diving into security matters.
-- 🌱 Experimenting with a variety of technologies, languages, and frameworks.
-- 👯 Message me if you want to collaborate.
-- 📚 Learning about Data Structures and Algorithms

 ### Languages and Tools: